Calendar views let you view your data laid out on a calendar instead of the typical spreadsheet grid.

 Drag and drop events from the Events panel onto your Calendar view to schedule them and auto populate their relevant Date or Date and time columns.

-Once you’ve enabled iCal link sharing, you can distribute the link included in the dialog.
+You can also choose to share your calendar with an iCal sharing link.
 By following the link, others can subscribe to your Calendar view and import the view’s events into their calendar applications.
 As you add additional events to your Calendar view, they’ll be added to other subscribers’ calendars as well.